Ergodic CMI-Oscillator Blau_Ergodic_CMI

 - Ergodic_CMI() - Ergodic - Candlestick Momentum Index CMI(price1,price2,q,r,s,u);

-- SignalLine() - Signal Line - exponentially smoothed moving average EMA(ul), applied to Ergodic;
+- SignalLine() - Signal Line - exponentially smoothed moving average EMA(ul), angewendet auf Ergodic;

 - graphic plot #0 - Ergodic (Candlestick Momentum Index):

-- q - number of bars, used in calculation of Candlestick Momentum (by default q=1);
+- q - Anzahl der Bars die für die Kalkulation des Candlestick Momentums benutzt werden (Standard q=1);

-- r - period of the 1st EMA(r), applied to Candlestick Momentum (by default r=20);
+- r - period of the 1st EMA(r), angewendet auf Candlestick Momentum (by default r=20);

-- s - period of the 2nd EMA(s), applied to result of the 1st smoothing (by default s=5);
+- s - period of the 2nd EMA(s), angewendet auf result of the 1st smoothing (by default s=5);

-- u - period of the 3rd EMA(u), applied to result of the 2nd smoothing (by default u=3);
+- u - period of the 3rd EMA(u), angewendet auf result of the 2nd smoothing (by default u=3);

-- ul - period of the Signal Line - EMA(ul), applied to Ergodic (by default ul=3);
+- ul - period of the Signal Line - EMA(ul), angewendet auf Ergodic (by default ul=3);

 - q>0;